robbestad/react-breadcrumbs/README.md

 });
 ```

-Optionally, you can add this prop to replace the default separator:
+Optionally, you can add this prop (string or React element) to replace the default separator:

 ```jsx
 <Breadcrumbs separator=" | " />